KungfuPancake/longboi/README.md

 ![klipper reference config for usb](https://github.com/KungfuPancake/longboi/blob/main/images/klipper_usb.png)

 ## Initial flash via DFU
 To enable CAN or USB flashing via Katapult or Klipper you'll have to bootstrap the board via the MCUs built-in DFU bootloader, using dfu-util.
 To enter the DFU bootloader, hold down the "Boot"-button, then press the "Reset"-button shortly.
-You can now release both buttons and the longboi should be visible as a "STM Device in DFU Mode" USB device.
+You can now release both buttons and the Longboi should be visible as a "STM Device in DFU Mode" USB device.

 Use dfu-util to flash the desired firmware, e.g. Katapult: ```dfu-util -R -a 0 -s 0x08000000:leave -D ~/katapult/out/katapult.bin -d 0483:df11```